-Eaton Vance Building, 255 State Street - Immediately to the south of Long Wharf is the eleven-story 231,000 square foot Eaton Vance office building, constructed in 1916.
+255 State Street - Immediately to the south of Long Wharf is the twelve-story 231,000 square foot office building, constructed in 1916.
 The building is owned and managed by Pembroke Real Estate, the real estate division of Fidelity Investments.
 The building was converted into office and commercial space in the 1980s by the New England Telephone Company, which had used the property as a switching center.
 The lower floors of the building currently provide space for several restaurants.
 The property is located in an area with significant public foot traffic, being situated between Faneuil Hall Marketplace, the New England Aquarium and the Long Wharf water transportation facilities.
-Opportunities exist to enhance the pedestrian experience around the building, as well as the connections to the adjacent Greenway and Frog Pond Foundation Park, constructed and maintained by Pembroke, which separates the property from the Harbor Garage.
+Opportunities exist to enhance the pedestrian experience around the building, as well as the connections to the adjacent Greenway and Central Wharf Park, maintained by the Frog Pond Foundation, which separates the property from the Harbor Garage.
 Several tour bus kiosks and vendors operate during the warmer months on the waterside of the building on Old Atlantic Avenue.

 Central Wharf, The New England Aquarium - The New England Aquarium is one of Boston's premier attractions, with well over 1.3 million visitors a year.
 The five-story, 136,000 square foot reinforced concrete building was completed in 1969, and provides a home for over 20,000 marine animals.
 The primary attraction at the Aquarium is the 200,000-gallon Giant Ocean Tank, which opened in 1970 and has recently been upgraded and refurbished.
 The facility was expanded in 1998 with the completion of the West Wing, a glass and steel addition that includes a harbor seal exhibit, ticketing booth, galleries, gift shop, and lobby.
 In 2001, the Aquarium constructed the Simons IMAX theater with a six-story high screen and waterfront deck.
 More recent modifications include the construction of the Marine Mammal Center on the harborside of the building, improvements to Harborwalk, interpretive signage, and installation of a ramp and dock system on the southern side of Central Wharf.

 The Aquarium conducts year-round educational programming, both on and off-site, performs research, and also maintains marine mammal care and rehabilitation facilities in Duxbury and Quincy.
-The Aquarium provides perimeter public access around Central Wharf, with numerous public amenities, and maintains docking infrastructure on the south and north side of the wharf, from which its harbor and whale watch excursions operate.
-The plaza in front of the Aquarium provides ticketing kiosks and is an active public gathering area.
+The Aguarium provides perimeter public access around Central Wharf, with numerous public amenities, and maintains docking infrastructure on the south and north side of the wharf.
+Over 120,000 people a year participate in the Aquarium's whale watch excursions which leave from Central Wharf.
+The plaza in front of the Aguarium provides ticketing kiosks and is an active public gathering area.
+In the fall of 2016 the New England Aquarium (NEAg) announced plans to improve its facility including greater presence along the Greenway and Atlantic Avenue and coordinated views open space and public access with the redevelopment of the Harbor Garage "The Blue Way".
+One critical component to these plans is to remove the IMAX Theater and restore the site as open space and better views to Boston Harbor from the Greenway.